Ahmed-CH/techtest/README.md

   * Performance Measurement :
       - Accuracy
-      - Use Area Under the ROC Curve (AUC) wich is used in  classification problems 1.6 - Select Best Model
+      - Use Area Under the ROC Curve (AUC) wich is used in  classification problems

+1.6 Select Best Model

-   *Choose the model with the  evaluation metric and save it to be used in production (pickle file).
+   * Choose the model with the  evaluation metric and save it to be used in production (pickle file).
    * For model deployment, the pickle file can be moved to the production site .

 Q2-Expliquer selon toi comment nous pouvons utiliser un algo hybrid CNN-LSTM pour détection d'un langage abusif sur le Social Web